abdulrhmanalqassas/fix.githup.io/index.md

 ### Immediate Actions
 1. Complete migration of existing service types to new components
 2. Update documentation and development guidelines
-3. Train team members on new configuration system

 ### Future Enhancements
 1. Add more advanced field types